UWMadison-computingtools-master/lecture-examples/tableofSNPs/readme.md

 - eliminate the % signs in column 4.

 "best practice" above:
-your command should *not* overwrite the origina data file.
+your command should *not* overwrite the original data file.

 To check that your edited csv file is correct, read it with your favorite statistical software package (e.g. R, Julia or Python),